-Merdeen is letting his people escape to the surface when Drathro isn’t looking.
+Merdeen allows his people to escape to the surface when Drathro isn’t looking.

-Sue: Good old, Duggan.
-Maybe he’s a descendant of the original Duggan.
+Sue: Maybe he’s a descendant of the original Duggan?
 That would make sense.

 Sue: A fat Han Solo and his shaved Chewbacca decide to get out of Dodge.